 Demonstrating a personal and professional commitment to society, their profession and the environment, adopting a set of values and behaviours that will maintain and enhance the reputation of the profession.

-Academic qualifications of 96* UCAS points or above at A-Level standard or equivalent, to include Maths plus at least one further STEM based subject such as Physics, ICT, Computing, Electronics.
+Whilst any entry requirements will be a matter for individual employers, typically an apprentice might be expected to have already achieved academic qualifications of 96* UCAS points or above at A-Level standard or equivalent, to include two STEM based subject such as Maths, Physics, ICT, Computing, Electronics..
 Plus Five GCSEs at Grade 4 and above** including Mathematics, English and Double Science or equivalent qualification.
-Apprentices without Level 2 Maths and English must achieve this prior to taking the end point assessment.
-For those with an education, health and care plan or a legacy statement the apprenticeships English and maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. (*Equal to 240 UCAS points prior to 2017,**Equal to Grades C and above)
+Apprentices without Level 2 Maths and English must achieve this prior to taking the end-point assessment.
+For those with an education, health and care plan or a legacy statement the apprenticeships English and maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language. (*Equal to 240 UCAS points prior to 2017,**Equal to Grades C and above).